thatonedoseiai/PumpBot-ESP32/spec.md

 - on() - Turns LEDs on at the last displayed color or using the last mode, defaults to the User color/mode on boot.
 - off() - Turns LEDs off and saves current color and mode to be used for on().
 - mode(time, color0, color1, brightness) - Sets color/mode and mode arguments. color0/1 are standard 24-bit (8bpc) color values. brightness is 8 bits, treated as 0 to 1.
-#### Modes: (all of these use 16bpc color for smoother fading and brightness. arguments are still 8 bpc. final PWM output is 16 bits.)
+#### Modes: (all of these use 16bpc color for smoother fading and brightness. arguments are still 8bpc. final PWM output is 16bpc.)
  - solid(t, color0, color1, b) - Sets color to color0 indefinitely, multiplied by brightness. argument t should be set to 0, and color1 is ignored.
  - fade(t, color0, color1, b) - sets color to color0 and fades linearly to color1 in t time, then fades back to color0.
 Loops indefinitely. final value from the fade math gets multiplied by b.
  - rainbow(t, color0, color1, b) - Hue cycles around the color circle at 1 rotation taking t amount of time. final value gets multiplied by b. color0 and color1 are ignored.

 ### HID Standardization:
- - SW0 will always be used for leftward operations outside of the home menu (as in, a "back button"), used as on/off in main menu
+ - SW0 will always be used for leftward operations outside of the home menu (as in, a "back" button), used as on/off in main menu
- - Encoder button will always be used to select a menu item that user can change the value of outside of the home menu, used to switch between what channel you're controlling in main menu.
+ - Encoder button (ENC-SW) will always be used to select a menu item that user can change the value of outside of the home menu, used to switch between what channel you're controlling in main menu.
- - Encoder will always be CW for increasing a value or moving rightwards, CCW for decreasing a value or moving leftwards.
+ - Turning the encoder CW will always increase a value or move rightwards, CCW will always decrease a value or move leftwards.
- - SW1 will be used to navigate into a submenu or for any unhandled usage, used to go into settings in main menu
+ - SW1 will be used to navigate into a submenu or for any unhandled usage.
+Used to go into settings in main menu

 ### Graphics:
 ![Graphics types guide sheet, using Yu Mincho as a placeholder](/spec-assets/graphics-guide.png)